Boobae-Vivian/SQL-TASK-1-Employee-Database-Management/README.md

 6. Change the 'ID' columns in both table to 'Employee_ID.'
 7. Alter the 'Employee_ID' columns data types to 'Text' data types
 8. Create a new column named 'Department' in the 'Employee_Salary' table
-9. For Employees with the following IDs, update their Departments with the specified
+9. For Employees with the following IDs, update their Departments with the specified:
    - IDs 1, 3, 7 = IT
    - IDs 2, 5, 9 = Advertising
    - IDs 4, 6, 8, 10 = Communications
-10.
+10. Execute a query to retrieve the Month, Year, and Day of each employee's entry into the company
+11. Execute and update a query to add 10 years to the entry year of each employee as their 'Year_of_Exit'
+12. Replace the department ‘Communications’ with ‘Stakeholders’
+13. Modify the 'Name' column to ensure that all values are in UPPER CASE
+14. Execute a query to display the Employees' Names and Date of Entry (DOE) in a single column named 'Employee's Brief'.

+## SKILLS AND CONCEPTS DEMOSTRATED
+-